lucidrains/alphafold2/README.md

 ## Data

-This library will use the awesome work by Jonathan King at <a href="https://github.com/jonathanking/sidechainnet">this repository</a>.
+This library will use the awesome work by <a href="http://github.com/jonathanking">Jonathan King</a> at <a href="https://github.com/jonathanking/sidechainnet">this repository</a>.

 To install